Thej-Venkat-P/Data_Science_Capstone/README.md

-# :rocket: Applied Data Science Capstone
+# Applied Data Science Capstone

-This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
-## :page_facing_up: Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
-## :page_facing_up: Questions to be answered
-- How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
-- Does the rate of successful landings increase over the years?
-- What is the best algorithm that can be used for binary classification in this case?
-## :page_facing_up: Methodology
-  ### 1. Data collection methodology
-  - Using SpaceX Rest API
-  - Using Web Scrapping from Wikipedia
-  ### 2. Performed data wrangling
+This Capstone is the final project of the IBM Data Science Professional Certificate.
+It focuses on predicting the success of SpaceX's first stage landing based on variables such as payload mass, launch site, number of flights, and orbits.
+The project involves data collection from SpaceX Rest API and Wikipedia, data wrangling, exploratory data analysis, interactive visual analytics, and predictive analysis using classification models.

+The project is divided into the following parts:

+1. Data Collection: Collect data from SpaceX API and Wikipedia
-  - Filtering the data
+2. Data Wrangling: Clean and preprocess the data
-  - Dealing with missing values
-  - Using One Hot Encoding to prepare the data to a binary classification
-  ### 3. Performed exploratory data analysis (EDA) using visualization and SQL
+3. Exploratory Data Analysis: Analyze the data and visualize the relationships between variables
-  ### 4. Performed interactive visual analytics using Folium and Plotly Dash
+4. Interactive Visual Analytics: Create interactive visualizations using Plotly
-  ### 5. Performed predictive analysis using classification models
-  - Building, tuning and evaluation of classification models to ensure the best results
+5. Predictive Analysis: Build classification models to predict the success of the first stage landing

+The project is implemented using Python and Jupyter Notebook.
+The libraries used in this project include Pandas, Numpy, Matplotlib, Seaborn, Plotly, Scikit-learn, and Folium.